-Using these foundations as a backdrop, this entry will map four major themes of YouTube in its thirteen-year history: firstly, the question of anarchy and YouTube as a site of disruption; secondly, YouTube as a site of conformity, and the professionalisation of the amateur moving image; thirdly, YouTube as private sphere, and contemporary definitions of personal media space; and lastly, YouTube as public sphere and as a tool of social justice, social change, and citizen activism.
+Using these foundations as a backdrop, this entry maps four major themes of YouTube in the first thirteen years of its history: firstly, the question of anarchy and YouTube as a site of disruption; secondly, YouTube as a site of conformity, and the professionalization of the amateur moving image; thirdly, YouTube as private sphere, and contemporary definitions of personal media space; and lastly, YouTube as public sphere and as a tool of social justice, social change and citizen activism.

 Burgess, J. and J. Green (2009) YouTube: Online Video and Participatory Culture, Polity.

 Fuchs, C. (2015) Culture and Economy in the Age of Social Media, London and New York: Routledge.

 Jenkins, H. (2006) Convergence Culture: Where Old and New Media Collide, New York University Press.

 Snickars, P. and P. Vonderau (eds) (2009) The YouTube Reader, National Library of Sweden.